SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

     /-> freezingPointOfWater.temperatureInCelsius is \(freezingPointOfWater.temperatureInCelsius)
     <-/ freezingPointOfWater.temperatureInCelsius is 0.0

 ..
-TODO: mention that initializers can be written in either function syntax.
+TODO: mention that initializers can be written in either function syntax, and show an example in function-style as well as selector-style.

 The value of a constant ``let`` property can be modified at any point during initialization, as long as is is definitely set to a value by the time the initializer has finished: